Rare-Earth Elements (REE) and compounds in Russia: Production, Market and Forecast (14 edition)

 1. Mineral resource base of rare earth elements in the Russian Federation

 2. Projects in Russia related to the extraction and processing of rare earth raw materials

 Project for the processing of technogenic raw materials (monazite concentrate)

-Projects for the extraction of rare-earth metals from the processing products of apatite-nepheline ores of the Khibiny group
+Projects for the extraction of REM from the products of processing of apatite-nepheline ores of the Khibiny group

 4. Production of rare earth products in the Russian Federation

 4.1 Dynamics of production of rare earth products in 1999-2022